gully/orderOverlap/README.md

 This is an IDL script to calculate the background order overlap.
 The key parameter is the off-band rejection that the filter can provide.
 This script seeks to estimate the real specification.

+User beware:  There is tons of hardcode here.
+This is really just a framework.

 The rough sketch of the code is:

 1) Use the observed published Kitt Peak Observatory atmospheric spectrum.
 It assumes Earth albedo is 100% everywhere, always.